-I like to pick the most interesting point of my mountain range then find a spot in my foreground that reflects that interesting point.
-I often need to get the camera down lower to achieve this, sometimes adjusting the tripod to its lowest point.
-At times you might not need to get so low and maybe just step back a few feet to place your reflection where you need it to be.
+I like to pick the most interesting point of my mountain range, and then find a spot in my foreground that reflects that interesting point.
+I often need to get the camera down closer to the ground to achieve this, sometimes adjusting the tripod to its lowest point.
+At times, though, you might not need to get so low and maybe just step back a few feet to place your reflection where you need it to be.

-You can’t change where the mountain is, but you can change your position relative to it to capture the most interesting foreground and reflection.
+You can’t change where the mountain is, but you can change your position relative to it to capture an interesting foreground and reflection.

 Star reflections are incredible

-If you’ve got a calm, clear night that is the perfect chance to capture the Milky Way or star trails in your lake reflection.
+If you’re shooting on a calm, clear night, then you get the chance to capture the Milky Way or star trails in your lake reflection.
 Place a colossal mountain range in the center of that, and you’ve got yourself a killer shot!

 13. Use your GND filters

 To help you get good exposure while in the field, don’t forget to pack your graduated neutral density filters.
 These will allow you to even out your exposures at the time of capture, making it easier to process your images when you get back home.

 When you’re just starting out with mountain photography, it’s easy to get stuck in the habit of shooting from the same perspective over and over again – but whenever possible, I encourage you to mix it up!

 While you can photograph mountains from an infinite number of angles and perspectives, I’d like to focus on three broad approaches: low-angle, mid-mountain, and high-angle shooting.
 Note that each of these greatly impacts not just the appearance of the final image but also its mood and feel.